 The townhouse, a vertical typology, is re-imagined horizontally.
 An open floor plan challenges conventional divisions of spaces.
 A gallery-like hall filled with natural light connects the public areas of the home to the private bedrooms, proving to be a refreshing take on the long and dark corridors typical of multi-family projects.

-A co-generation plant is re-conceived in order to expand it's role as a community contributor.
-Beyond supplying efficient energy to consumers, the plant also provides its host community with spaces within which to explore the expanded roles of sustainable production and consumption.
-Heat that would otherwise be wasted is harvested in year-round greenhouses.
-Teaching kitchens provide a space to explore paradigm shifts in the production and consumption of urban agriculture, aiming to inspire change in its context - one that can be understood to be a "food desert" because its residents have limited affordable access to local food producers.
+A co-generation plant is re-conceived in order to expand its role as a community contributor within a circular economy.
+Beyond supplying efficient energy to consumers, the plant also provides its host community with spaces to explore the expanded roles of sustainable urban production and consumption as we aspire towards a world without waste.
+Heat that would otherwise be exhausted is harvested in year-round greenhouses.
+Rather than demolishing the existing buildings in order to build new, the existing structures are adapted for re-use.
+Gargantuan chimneys that once serviced energy production from coal are given a new life as conference rooms that stand tall as relics to their past and simultaneously as beacons of a sustainable future.
+Teaching kitchens provide space to explore paradigm shifts in the production and consumption of urban agriculture, aiming to inspire change in its context - one that can be understood to be a "food desert" because its residents have limited affordable access to local food producers.

 At Rogers Marvel and at Rogers Partners, Idan Naor was an integral member of the design team for the competition as well as for the schematic design drawing set.